-Anna Oldfield began by studying Russian language and literature and then branched out into the Caucasus and Central Asia.
-She spent two years in Azerbaijan working with women bardic singers, and since then has continued to work in Central and Western Asia on epic, music, folklore, literature and film.
-She is also keen on Russian literature and culture and its influence in the region.
-Her teaching and scholarship focus on forging links of respect, understanding and empathy with cultures often seen negatively, if seen at all.
-Oldfield has worked on cultural exchange initiatives with the British Library, Smithsonian Folkways, the Azerbaijan National Archives, the San Francisco World Music Festival, the Freer-Sakler Gallery, and CCU’s China exchange initiative.
+Anna Oldfield began by studying Russian and Slavic languages and literatures and then branched out into the Caucasus and Central Asia.
+She has studied abroad and led student groups in Moscow, collected oral histories in Ukraine, studied two years with women bards in Azerbaijan, studied Turkish in Istanbul, and taught as a Fulbright in Kazakhstan, given workshops in Kyrgyzstan and Uzbekistan.
+Her research centers in Central and Western Asia and focuses on epic, music, folklore, literature and film.
+Her teaching and scholarship focus on forging links of respect, understanding and empathy across cultures.
+Oldfield has worked on cultural exchange initiatives with the British Library, Smithsonian Folkways, the Azerbaijan National Archives, the San Francisco World Music Festival, the International Council of Traditional Music, and CCU’s China exchange initiative.
 She is currently collaborating with Uzbek scholars on a translation of Uzbek short stories.

 Ph.D.
 University of Wisconsin-Madison – Languages and Cultures of Asia